RumIT802/Persona-3-Reload-Grub-Theme/README.md

 # Images & Icons

-1. **All out Attack** images
+1. **All Out Attack** images
     - https://i.imgur.com/a/aH0D8FY

 2. Icons
     - https://www.reddit.com/r/linux/comments/nt1tm9/i_made_a_uniform_icon_set_of_linux_distribution/

-> I edited the icons to match the colour with the image's colour.
+> I edited the icons to match the color with the image's color.
 Some icons are not from the link above.

 # Additional icon sources